phillipahereza/mattermost-plugin-digitalocean/README.md

 - Run ```$ make``` at the root of this project
 - Install the generated tar on your server to see your changes

+NB: This will add images to the github CDN.
+We will not merge this PR.